krouu-x/hhjklp/README.md

 - `mpv` is only needed for playback.
 - Playback depends on external stream APIs and may not always work.
 - Use the application only with content and services you are legally allowed to access.

+CONTRIBUTIONS

+I'd love if u contribute to this, adding more api keys making more tv shows and movies accessible and more functionalities